ministryofjustice/community-proxy/README.md

 [ if omitted or an empty value it will not record log events to Azure application insights ]

+`SPRING_PROFILES_ACTIVE=production,logstash`

+The default profile is production (yes, even in non-prod environments) and adding logstash will send logs to AI

 # Trusted Certificates

 The docker images is built to contain a trust store that is populated with the certificates